ryanmrichard/ForceManII/dox/ffterm.md

 {
 public:
     //Define a default constructor that passes a list of parameter names to the
     //base classs.
-Parameter names will be namespace protected by the potential
-    //so generic names are fine.
 In this example "K" will be our force constant
     //and "R0" will be the equilibrium bond length HarmonicOscillator():
         ModelPotential({Param_t::k,Param_t::r0}){}

     //Implment the deriv function (Vector is a typedef of std::vector<double>) FManII::Vector deriv(size_t order,
-                         const std::map<FManII::Param_t,FManII::Vector>& in_params,
+                         const std::map<std::string,FManII::Vector>& in_params,
                          const std::vector<FManII::Vector>& in_coords)
     {
         //Normally this would be implemented in a .cpp file, but for brevity we